 In view of the urgency of the matter, we would appreciate a response on the initial steps taken by your Excellency's Government to safeguard the rights of the abovementioned person(s) in compliance with international instruments.

 As it is our responsibility, under the mandates provided to us by the Human Rights Council, to seek to clarify all cases brought to our attention, we would be grateful for your observations on the following matters:

-- 1. Please provide any additional information and any comment you may have on the above-mentioned allegations. - 2.
-Please provide further information and details about the legal basis for the arrest, detention and deportation of the Uyghur students.
-In this connection, please provide information regarding how those detained are given access to their rights to access to legal assistance, including a right to claim asylum if requested and to initiate proceedings before a court to challenge the legality of the detention. - 3.
-Please provide any information regarding any safeguards to ensure that any deportations carried out do not include forcible return at risk of torture or other forms of ill-treatment. - 4.
-Please explain what measures have been taken to ensure those Uyghur students, in particular those with valid study and residence permits, can carry out their peaceful and legitimate religious studies, without fear of arrest, detention or deportation.
+1. Please provide any additional information and any comment you may have on the above-mentioned allegations.

+- 2. Please provide information regarding any safeguards in place to ensure that any Uyghurs deported or returned to China are not at risk of arrest, torture or other forms of ill-treatment. - 3.
+Please provide further information regarding on what grounds students are being detained inside the Chinese Embassy in Cairo.
+Please also indicate if and how detainees are given access to their rights to access to legal assistance, including a right to claim asylum if requested and to initiate proceedings before a court to challenge the legality of the detention. - 4.
+Please provide any information regarding the alleged practice of detaining of family members of Uyghurs studying abroad as a means to pressure students to return to China. - 5.
+Please explain what measures have been taken to ensure that Uyghur students can carry out their peaceful and legitimate religious studies, without fear of arrest, detention or deportation. - 6.
+Please provide information as to the fate and whereabouts of Uyghurs who have already been returned to China.